 A mid-terrace stone cottage located in the heart of Winster, a homely village with an abundance of characterful amenities resting on your doorstep.

-Situated over three floors, this retreat takes you inside to a comfortable lounge, neutrally styled with two sofas and an open fire promising a cosy night in.
+Situated over three floors, this retreat takes you inside to a comfortable lounge, neutrally styled with two sofas and a woodburner promising a cosy night in.

 A dining table is located to the back of the room, with seating for four people, and a window seat is a beautiful feature overlooking the charming village.

 The modern kitchen provides all the amenities to prepare your favourite meals.

 On a nice day, you can even enjoy refreshments in your own enclosed courtyard, a lovely little suntrap away from it all.